Isicson/Connexion-Macro-Homosaurus/README.md

 Optional stand alone macrobook file: LGBTQ_genre_lit.mbk.
 For installation help read the docx file.
 This macrobook codes the MARC for literature terms as 655_7s.
 It only includes the literature terms and can be bound as seperate new keybind/button.

 Read a .txt file to see the macro code.
-This is many smallermacros bundled together due to limitations for the size and complexity of Connexion macros.
+This is many smaller macros bundled together due to limitations for the size and complexity of Connexion macros.

 -----------------------------------------------------